Crombie (clothing)

-Crombie 1805 Ltd., formerly known as J&J Crombie Ltd., are the owners of the globally clothing and accessories brand Crombie brand.
-The brand has been worn by Royalty, Presidents and politicians, as well as celebrities such as Cary Grant, Vincent Cassel and Brian Cox.
+Crombie 1805 Ltd., formerly known as J&J Crombie Ltd., are the owners of the clothing and accessories brand Crombie brand.
 They are known for luxury coats, the Crombie name and the brand being so well known that the word is included in The Oxford English Dictionary: "Crombie -used to designate a type of Overcoat, Jacket etc made by J&J Crombie Ltd".

 'Crombie' is sometimes used by other companies to refer to their own coats produced in the style of Crombie's most famous three-quarter length (usually wool) overcoats, although the Crombie company are known to take legal action to prevent this trademark word from being used generically.

 History

 Crombie was founded by John Crombie and his son James in Aberdeen, Scotland, in 1805, making it one of Britain's oldest brands.
 Crombie has manufactured from several different mills in Scotland and England for over two centuries, initially at Cothal Mills in Aberdeen, and most famously from 1859 at Grandholm Mill also in Aberdeen.
 Crombie began as a producer of luxury cloth, which it sold to cloth merchants and direct to London tailors.
-By the 1850s, Crombie had won quality awards from Queen Victoria and Napoleon III at the Great Exhibition in London and the Exposition Universelle in Paris respectively.
+By the 1850s, Crombie had won awards from Queen Victoria and Napoleon III at the Great Exhibition in London and the Exposition Universelle in Paris respectively.
 Crombie expanded from weaving the cloth to creating its own coats.
 A key factor in Crombie's expansion, from the 1860s onwards, was the receipt of military contracts.
 Crombie supplied officers' uniforms to the British Army and Royal Air Force in the First and Second World Wars.
 After the Second World War, Crombie became part of Illingworth Morris; at that time Britain's largest woollen textile company, of which actress Pamela Mason, wife of Hollywood actor James Mason, was the majority shareholder.

 In 1883 the company registered its incorporated status as a company limited by shares under the Companies Acts 1862 to 1880, in Scotland on 20 November.
-The founding Crombie family sold their interest in the company in 1928, to another British textile family, the Salts (famous as the founders of Saltaire in West Yorkshire).
-Crombie had a wide-ranging export market into Japan and the United States. with Japanese sales said to have climaxed to £50,000 per year in the 1920s – which equates to approximately £2.35M in today's market.
+The founding Crombie family sold their interest in the company in 1928, to another British textile family, the Salts (the founders of Saltaire in West Yorkshire).
+Crombie had export sales to Japan and the United States. with Japanese sales said to have climaxed to £50,000 per year in the 1920s, which equates to approximately £2.35 million in today.
 By the 1930s Crombie coats had commenced advertisements for both male and female genders in Canadian, Australian and US newspapers.
 The Crombie trademark was registered on 7 September 1949.
 Initially the design type was said to hold shields containing figurative elements or inscriptions.
 The trademark was later adapted with the addition of various leaves and thistles in 2011.